 Good companies are as good as their employees and employees work better when they are ‘managed’ better.
-Managing a staff with diverse personalities, responsibilities and ambitions could be a little overwhelming.
-After all, each one has their own roles, responsibilities and pet –peeves to worry about.
+Managing staff with diverse personalities, responsibilities, and ambitions could be a little overwhelming.
+After all, each one has its own roles, responsibilities, and pet –peeves to worry about.

 Here are a few tips for managing a diverse set of people:

 There’s always a reason why one person is difficult to manage and another is easy.
 Even though it’s hard to imagine, re-evaluate your managing style.
 Maybe you can change something there!
 Unnecessary micromanagement of people could be one of the contributing factors.
 If you want people to work at their fullest potential, you need to give them the freedom to work at their fullest potential and not micromanage every step they take.